 Learn More About the Genetic Testing Process in PPMI

-The Test: A genetic test can require a saliva test or a single blood draw to determine whether or not there is a mutation in your LRRK2 gene.
-Your sample will be sent to a central PPMI laboratory for testing.
+Get a Genetic Test: Eligible volunteers may be mailed a genetic testing kit requiring a saliva sample to determine whether or not there is a mutation in your LRRK2 or GBA gene.
+Your saliva sample is sent to a central laboratory for testing.

-If you are interested in receiving free genetic counseling and testing for a LRRK2 mutation for the purposes of participating in PPMI, fill out our questionnaire or call (888) 830-6299.
+If you are interested in receiving free genetic counseling and testing for the LRRK2 and GBA mutations for the purposes of participating in PPMI, fill out our questionnaire or call (888) 830-6299.